jetsstarplus/cryptoport/Readme.md

     inputDate?: string
 }
 ```
-`tokenType` represents tokens that are read from the csv file
+`tokenType` represents tokens that are read from the csv file.

 `optionsType` represents parameters that will be passed to the processing function

 ### 3. Get User Input and Initialize App.